New England Conservatory of Music: Founding an American conservatory (1867)

 In June 1853, a nineteen-year-old music teacher from Providence, Rhode Island named Eben Tourjée made his first attempt to found a music conservatory in Boston, Massachusetts.
 He met with a group of Boston's most influential musical leaders to discuss the foundation of a school based on popular and well-established European conservatories.
 Among the voices in the discussion were John Sullivan Dwight, an influential music critic; Dr. J. Baxter Upham, president of the Harvard Musical Association; and Oliver Ditson, a prominent music publisher.
 The group initially rejected Tourjée's plans, arguing that it was a poor idea to open a conservatory amidst the nation's current political and economic uncertainty, which would ultimately lead to the American Civil War.

-It wasn't until the Civil War subsided that Tourjée made his next attempt to establish a school in Boston.
+It was not until the Civil War subsided that Tourjée made his next attempt to establish a school in Boston.
 In December 1866, he again met with a group of Boston's top musicians and music patrons.
 Joining the former attendees Upham, Dwight, and Ditson were Carl Zerrahn and Charles Perkins.
 In the thirteen-year interim, Tourjée had gained both experience and success in founding three music schools in Rhode Island, and this time was able to convince his audience of the persisting need and demand for such institutions.
 The men agreed to support Tourjée, and The New England Conservatory—then consisting of just seven rented rooms above the Boston Music Hall off Tremont Street—officially opened on February 18, 1867.
 At the turn of the century, the original building was converted into a vaudeville theater called the Orpheum Theater, which still stands today.